 A draft strategy was then released for public consultation in May 2015.

-Any enquiries about the National Remote and Regional Transport Strategy can be made to firstname.lastname@example.org
+For any enquiries about the National Remote and Regional Transport Strategy, email firstname.lastname@example.org.

 Last updated: 04 June 2020